 After the client has settled on their request, we review the previous week’s practices.
 Practices are actions that the client has taken since our last session.
 We design the practices to take what we’ve learned in a session and use it out in the real world.
 In essence, to put rubber to the road.
 Practices are a key part of coaching.
-If you keep the insights you’ve learned in your head and don’t change how you engage the world—you won’t make any progress towards your goals.
+If you don’t use the insights you’ve gained in your coaching sessions to change how you engage the world—you won’t make any progress towards your goals.

-If, for example, you are working on developing your personal leadership and your anger is getting in the way—a practice might be to get curious instead of angry about what is going on with the other person.
-Another practice, again in service of personal leadership, might be to clean-up any upsets you’ve caused.
+If, for example, you are working to manage your anger—a possible practice might be to replace anger with curiosity.
+What is going on with the other person?
+Another practice might be to clean-up any upsets you’ve caused.
 A third might be to take an improv class to learn how to creatively respond to others.
 Yet another might be to sing in a karaoke bar to become more comfortable making yourself vulnerable.

 Practices are essential to your growth and development.
-Generally, we work them out together, and, of course, the client doesn’t have to do them.
+Generally, the client and I work them out together, and, of course, the client doesn’t have to do them.
 If they are too confronting, we scale them back until they are doable—then move forward.

 With last week’s practices reviewed and with a request for coaching in hand, the coaching begins.

-Coaching is like an improvised dance.
-Both client and coach know where they are going (to fulfill the request for coaching), but the steps they will take to get there are unknown.
+Coaching is like an improvised dance between the coach and the client.
+We know where we are going (to fulfill the request for coaching), but the steps they will take to get there are unknown.
 Generally, the coach asks questions, and the client reflects and responds.

-Continuing the previous example of the husband’s mansplaining, the coach would determine what results the client would like (say, a stop to the mansplaining and a closer relationship); what, if anything, she’s done so far to achieve those results, and then whether she’d be open to looking at the situation differently to see if there might be other actions she could take to get the results she’d like.
+Continuing the previous example of the husband’s mansplaining, the coach would determine what results the client would like.
+This could be a stop to the mansplaining and a closer relationship with her husband.
+The coach also needs to know what she’s done so far to achieve those results, and whether she’d be open to trying a different approach.

 Good coaches listen, not to a client’s explanations or interpretations of an event, but for the underlying dynamic or context.
 Meaningful change only comes from shifting contexts.
 The wife, for example, could be unconsciously communicating to her husband that she’s “not good enough.”
 He responds by explaining things to her.
 To change his behavior, she needs to address her sense that she’s “not good enough.”

 Or, her context could be one of abandonment—that he’ll leave her if she tells him what she’s thinking.
-Or, it could be that by criticizing him for his mansplaining, she wiggles out of having to take responsibility for changing the situation.
+Or, it could be that by criticizing him for his mansplaining, she gets to evade taking responsibility for her own powerlessness.

 Note that it’s not the coach’s job nor is it effective to change the behavior of a third party—the mansplainer, in this instance.
-It’s the coach’s job to develop the client so she can respond to the situation in a way so that she gets the results she wants.
+It’s the coach’s job to develop the client so she can respond to the situation in a way that produces the results she wants.
 As I’ve noted in other posts, I coach for personal leadership—developing people to take charge of their lives.

 One last item to clarify–a coach doesn’t give advice; that’s a consultant’s job.
-There are times, however, when I think advice might be constructive; in which case, I ask the client if I could stop being a coach for a moment and offer my thoughts.
+There are times, however, when I think advice might be constructive.
+If so, I ask the client if I could stop being a coach for a moment and offer my thoughts.
 Several years ago, I was coaching a woman who was having trouble with her boss.
 Like the wife in the previous example, I was working to develop her personal leadership so she could effectively manage the relationship.
-However, after a harrowing description of an incident with her boss, I stopped being a coach and advised her that she had a legal right to a safe work environment and that it would be wise to talk to a lawyer.
+However, after a harrowing description of an incident with her boss, I stopped being a coach and advised her that it would be wise to talk to a lawyer.